Best Diaper & Wipes 2018

 Also known as the BumGenius Freetime, this diaper is the easiest for first-timer cloth diaperers—as an all-in-one, you don’t need to buy separate covers or inserts.
 Basically, you pop the entire diaper in the wash.

-Best of all, the BumGenius adjusts to fit babies from seven to 35 lbs.
+Best of all, the BumGenius adjusts to fit babies from eight to 35 lbs.
 So what’s not to like?
 Well, the BumGenius must be line- dried, and that can take a while (especially in humid climates).
 Also: the diaper is a bit bulky.
-These diapers run $20 each on Amazon.
+These diapers run $22 each on Amazon.

 An inner and outer elastic barrier stops nearly all leaks.
 Overall, excellent quality.
 What’s not to like?
 Well, you do have to deal with those inserts, with can be a pain.
 The Rumparooz is bulky and a few readers complain it doesn’t fit toddlers well, despite the claimed 35 lb. weight limit.
 On the plus side, Rumparooz is more affordable than BumGenius (as of this writing): $16 per diaper.

+Also Great Eco-Friendly Wipes.
 What if you took out all the chemicals in wipes and just left water?
 That’s the essence of WaterWipes, which we would also recommend as an eco-friendly wipe.
-These wipes run about 5.8¢ per wipe on Amazon.
+These wipes run about 6¢ per wipe on Amazon.

 As the name implies, these wipes are 99.9% water with the balance being grapefruit seed oil.
 Readers love their simplicity, especially for babies who’ve developed rashes from standard wipes.